Underwater glider: Liberdade class flying wings

-In 2004, the US Navy Office of Naval Research began developing the world's largest gliders, the Liberdade class flying wing gliders, which uses a blended wing body hullform to achieve hydrodynamic efficiency.
-They were initially designed to quietly track diesel electric submarines in littoral waters, remaining on station for up to 6 months.
+In 2004, the US Navy Office of Naval Research began developing the world's largest glider, the Liberdade class flying wing glider, which uses a blended wing body hullform to achieve hydrodynamic efficiency.
+They were initially designed to quietly track diesel electric submarines in littoral waters, remaining on station for up to six months.
 By 2012, a newer model, known as the ZRay, was designed to track and identify marine mammals for extended periods of time.
 It uses water jets for fine attitude control as well as propulsion on the surface.

+Payloads

+Gliders were designed to carry oceanographic instrumentation.
+Initially simple conductivity, temperature and depth sensors were equipped.
+Since they are propelled by a buoyancy engine, gliders have moving parts that are only active occasionally, so there are minimal mechanical vibrations and noise, making them excellent vehicles for sensitive instrumentation including microstructure probes and acoustic sensors.

+Many existing oceanographic sensors have been modified to fit into a glider, or designed specifically for gliders.
+These include: